Being a Guest Editor for Alaska Park Science

 Thank you for agreeing to serve as a Guest Editor for Alaska Park Science.
 Your knowledge, professional experience, and commitment are critical in ensuring the Alaska Region continues to provide a relevant and timely venue for Alaska NPS scientists to communicate their work.
 This guidance document provides detail about the expectations, role, and responsibilities for being a Guest Editor:

 Developing the issue concept.
-The Guest Editor participates with the Editorial Board to shape an issue of APS.
+The Guest Editor participates with the Editorial Board to shape an issue of Alaska Park Science.
 This involves identifying potential articles and authors to create the most engaging, relevant, and quality issue.

 Communicating with the author.
 Once the Editorial Board has identified the topics to be included in an issue, potential authors will be identified and invited to submit an article.
 The Guest Editor is the main point of contact between the board and the author and is responsible for maintaining contact, including tracking interactions, communicating expectations and timeframes, and managing the review and delivery of revised articles to the Science Communication Specialist for layout and final publication.